linode/docs/docs/guides/databases/mysql/mysql-list-tables/index.md

 ## Conclusion

-Are you looking to learn even more about working with MySQL/MariaDB?
-Take a look through our extensive [list of MySQL guides](/docs/guides/databases/mysql/?q=mysql).
-You can find plenty of resources there to remedy common problems, hone your skills, and become all-around more proficient with your database.
+To learn more about working with MySQL/MariaDB, take a look through our extensive [list of MySQL guides](/docs/guides/databases/mysql/?q=mysql).
+You can find plenty of resources there to solve common database related issues, sharpen your skills, and become more proficient with managing your database.